Automated Safer Skies

 Second:

-For security reasons, Military (& other critical) airplanes might be totally, or partially excluded from that system, or might use it in "one-way-direction" = meaning "only receiving, but not emitting data - or part of it".
+For security reasons, Military (& other critical) airplanes might be totally, or partially excluded from this system, or might use it in "one-way-direction" = meaning "only receiving, but not emitting data - or part of it".

 If this System proves success, it would relieve much of the burden off the "Terristitial" Air-Taffic-Control-Systems' shoulders, OR at least "give hand to".
 And - more importantly - it would decrease or even eliminate, sky collision accidents.